Overview of Dog Coughing

-- Coughing can occur in dogs for a variety of reasons
+- Coughing can occur in dogs for various reasons

-- It can be acute or chronic, moist or dry
+- It can be acute or chronic, wet or dry

-- Early diagnosis and treatment is important to identify and treat the causes
+- Early diagnosis and treatment are important to identify and address the causes

-Coughing is a common symptom in dogs and can occur for a variety of reasons.
-It can be a one-time bout of coughing or occur over a long period of time.
-Coughing in dogs can be wet or dry and is usually an indication of an existing illness.
+Coughing is a common symptom in dogs and can occur for various reasons.
+It can be a one-time coughing episode or occur over a longer period.
+Coughing can be wet or dry in dogs and is usually an indication of an underlying condition.

-There can be many causes of coughing in dogs.
+The causes of coughing in dogs can be diverse.
 These include:

 - Foreign bodies in the trachea